Edinburgh to the Isle of Skye: how to get there + Travel tips

 Who is traveling with you?

-You might decide to travel differently depending on whether you are by yourself, with a friend, or with your spouse and kids.
+You may decide to travel differently depending on whether you are traveling alone, with a friend, or with your spouse and children.
 Certain options may work better and be cheaper depending on who is going with you and how much luggage you have.

 When are you visiting?

 Depending on the time of year, there may be limited options and routes available.
-The price can also fluctuate a bit by seasons and demand, so keep this in mind as well.
+The price can also fluctuate a bit by season and demand, so keep this in mind as well.

 What do you want to see?